 Ronald McDonald House provides a comfortable home away from home for families who must travel to fulfill their children’s healthcare needs.
 Families have the opportunity to connect with others who share similar experiences.
-The staff and volunteers offer a number of services that including: private guest rooms, daily meals, transportation to and from hospitals, laundry facilities, and activities for parents and siblings.
-The Youth of Good Shepherd have partnered with the Ronald McDonald House in their “Share-A-Meal” program.
+The staff and volunteers offer a number of services that including private guest rooms, daily meals, transportation to and from hospitals, laundry facilities, and activities for parents and siblings.
+The Youth of Good Shepherd has partnered with the Ronald McDonald House in their “Share-A-Meal” program.
 Families at Ronald McDonald House spend most of their time making visits to the hospital and taking care of their critically ill or injured children.
 Volunteers can help bring peace of mind and joy through the Share-A-Meal program.
 Volunteers come to the Ronald McDonald House to cook and serve a meal for the families.
 Our youth meet and cook a meal several times a year for the residents of RMH.

-The Coastal Bend Food Bank (CBFB) is a nonprofit organization that solicits and distributes food which might otherwise go to waste or be discarded by manufacturers, wholesalers and retailers.
+The Coastal Bend Food Bank (CBFB) is a nonprofit organization that solicits and distributes food which might otherwise go to waste or be discarded by manufacturers, wholesalers, and retailers.
 Since 1982, CBFB has been fighting hunger in the Coastal Bend by providing food and personal care products to various charity and service agencies.
 The Coastal Bend Food Bank reduces hunger in South Texas through food distribution and nutrition education.
-The Youth of Good Shepherd enjoy serving as volunteers at the Coastal Bend Food Bank by assisting with their Kid’s Backpack Program.
+The Youth of Good Shepherd enjoys serving as volunteers at the Coastal Bend Food Bank by assisting with their Kid’s Backpack Program.
 The Coastal Bend Food Bank’s Kids’ Backpack program aims to provide children with nutritious food to take home for the weekend.
 Backpacks are filled with nutritious, child-friendly food and are distributed on the day before weekends or holiday vacations.

 Vacation Bible School (VBS) is a summer day camp with the purpose to incorporate themed activities that entertain kids so that they can learn about God.
 Vacation Bible School is an easy way to get kids involved in church while learning about the love of Christ.
 VBS lasts about five weekdays in the summer and is run by adult and youth volunteers.
-The Youth of Good Shepherd are a vital part of making VBS a success.
+The Youth of Good Shepherd is a vital part of making VBS a success.
 With over 150 children attending, it is important to have our youth act as counselors to minister to these children through various activities.

 Trinity Towers Retirement Community is a retirement facility located near Good Shepherd.
-They specialize in offering our local senior population independent living, assisted living, memory care, skilled nursing, continuing care retirement communities, home health, therapy and hospice.
+They specialize in offering our local senior population independent living, assisted living, memory care, skilled nursing, continuing care retirement communities, home health, therapy, and hospice.
 The Youth of Good Shepherd volunteer at Trinity Towers in various ways.
 Two examples would be caroling to the residents during the Christmas season and Home Blessings during Epiphany.